 How to Prepare

 You’ve nailed all the details with your guide, so now it’s time to pack.
 Your clothing will obviously depend on the season and location, but a few things are essential.
+Watch our “What to pack” video for all the info you might need.
+We’ve also listed a few necessary items below.

 - Rubber-soled sneakers.
 These will keep you firm and steady on the boat.
 Make sure they’re non-marking or light-sole to avoid leaving your tracks on the boat!